andreasm80/blog.local/content/post/2024-11-08-overlay_on_overlay/index.md

 ## Underlay

 There are two ways to design a spine leaf fabric.
 We can do layer 2 designs and layer 3 designs.
 I will be focusing on the layer 3 design in this post as this is the most common design.
 Layer 3 scales and performs better, we dont need to consider STP (spanning tree) and we get Equal Cost Multi Path as a bonus.
 In a layer 3 design all switches in the fabric are connected using routed ports, which also means there is no layer 2 possibilities between the switches, unless we introduce some kind of layer on top that can carry this layer 2 over the layer 3 links.
 This layer is what this post will cover and is often referrred to as the overlay layer.
 Before going all in on overlay I need to also cover the underlay.
 The underlay in a spine leaf fabric is the physical ports configured as routed ports connecting the switches together.
 All switches in a layer 3 fabric is being connected to each other using routed ports.
-All leaves exchange routes/peers with the spines.
+All leafs exchange routes/peers with the spines.

 As everything is routed we need to add some routing information in the underlay to let all switches know where to go to reach certain destinations.
 This can in theory be any kind of routing protocols (even static routes) supported by the [IETF](https://www.ietf.org/) such as OSFP, ISIS and BGP.